hjerpbakk/Xnapshot/README.md

 - Add a new .Net Framework `Console project` to your solution and add the [Xnapshot](https://www.nuget.org/packages/Xnapshot/) nuget package.
 I name such projects `[AppName].Screens`.
 The project must a .Net Framework project, version 4.5 or newer. .Net Core is not supported as Xamarin.UITests, which is needed to automate the before each screenshot, does not support .Net Core.
 - Create a new class, `[AppName]Screenshots` and derive from the abstract [Xnapshot.Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs#L49) class.
 - Add your iOS version, screenshots folder, path to your App bundle and devices you wish to screenshot as constructor arguments.
+The devices listed below covers all iPhone screen sizes of the time of writing.

 ```cs
 public class GoldenRatioScreenshots : Screenshots {